YiDingg/YiDingg/Papers/Transfer Function Analysis/The Extra Element Theorem.md

-# Transfer Function Analysis Methods: Null Double Injection and the Extra Element Theorem
+# [Transfer Function Analysis Techniques] The Extra Element Theorem

 > [!Note|style:callout|label:Infor]
 Initially published at 23:46 on 2025-04-02 in Beijing.